-- " A downgrade of IKB's issuer and deposit ratings could be prompted by a BCA downgrade or a weaker result from our Advanced LGF analysis as a result of a decline beyond our expectations in instruments designed to absorb losses in the case of failure. - " IKB's BCA could be downgraded if the bank's risk-weighted capitalization declines meaningfully from improved levels or if the bank's underlying profitability plummets on a sustained basis.
-Also, the BCA could come under pressure as a result of a marked increase in asset risk
+- " A downgrade of IKB's issuer and deposit ratings could be prompted by a BCA downgrade or a weaker result from our Advanced LGF analysis as a result of a decline beyond our expectations in instruments designed to absorb losses in the case of failure. - " IKB's BCA could be downgraded in case of a combined deterioration in solvency metrics, with risk-weighted capitalisation declining significantly from improved levels, the bank's underlying profitability plummeting on a sustained basis and a marked increase in asset risk.